erikrikarddaniel/milan_workshop_201905/practical/practical_instructions.md

 # Refining the bins with MetaWRAP

+In contrast to the binning, MetaWRAP can run CheckM in small memory mode in the bin_refinement module by adding the --quick option.

 ```
 metawrap bin_refinement -o metawrap_refinment -m 30 --quick -A metabat2_bins/ -B maxbin2_bins/ 2>&1 | tee metawrap_refinment.out
 ```